edgexfoundry/edgex-docs/design/legacy-design/device-service/discovery.md

 ### Triggering Discovery

-A boolean configuration value `Device/Discovery` defaults to false.
+A boolean configuration value `Device/Discovery/Enabled` defaults to false.
 If this value is set true, and the DS implementation supports discovery, discovery is enabled.

 The SDK will respond to POST requests on the the /discovery endpoint.
+No content is required in the request.
 This call will return one of the following codes:

-* 200: discovery has been triggered or is already running
+* 202: discovery has been triggered or is already running.
+The response should indicate which, and contain the correlation id that will be used by any resulting requests for device addition
 * 423: the service is locked (admin state) or disabled (operating state)
 * 500: unknown or unanticipated issues exist
-* 501: discovery is not supported in this implementation
+* 501: discovery is not supported by this protocol implementation
 * 503: discovery is disabled by configuration

+In each of the failure cases a meaningful error message should be returned.

 In the case where discovery is triggered, the discovery process will run in a new thread or goroutine, so that the REST call may return immediately.

-An integer configuration value `Device/DiscoveryInterval` defaults to zero.
+An integer configuration value `Device/Discovery/Interval` defaults to zero.
 If this value is set to a positive value, and discovery is enabled, the discovery process will be triggered at the specified interval (in seconds).